kaiwang-group/HGLMA/README.md

 - The codes of gap-fillings and metabolic phenotype predictions are available in the folder ```HGLMA_gapfilling```.
 - We can run the script ```HGLMA_gapfilling\main.py``` to conduct gap-fillings and phyenotype predictions of 9 fermentation products for 24 draft GEMs.
 - The folder ```Data/Trained model/Trained_model (gap-filling)``` contains the trained HGLMA model for Escherichia coli str.
 K-12 substr.
-MG1655 in the gap-filling process.
+MG1655 (one of 24 organisms) in the gap-filling process.